The question is we all have about synthetic oils is: semi or fully synthetic oil?

 Fully synthetic oil is refined, distilled and purified to a level that enables individual molecules within the oil to be tailored to meet the demands of modern car engines.
 Due to this extensive process fully synthetic oil contains fewer impurities, is freer flowing and performs better under extreme temperatures than conventional mineral oil.
 Fully synthetic oil also degrades at a slower rate than mineral oil so continues to perform at its best for longer.

-Fully synthetic oils are often necessary in newer vehicles with turbocharged engines as they operate at much higher temperature than standard engines.
-However fully synthetic oil is also often recommended for vehicles that are frequently in start/stop traffic, regularly tow heavy loads or that operate in extreme hot or cold conditions.
+Fully synthetic oils are often necessary for newer vehicles with turbocharged engines as they operate at much higher temperatures than standard engines.
+However, fully synthetic oil is also often recommended for vehicles that are frequently in start/stop traffic, regularly tow heavy loads or that operate in extreme hot or cold conditions.

 Regardless of oil type (fully synthetic, semi-synthetic or mineral) the majority of oils currently on the market contain additives to help to alter and improve their performance to provide optimised engine protection.

-Semi Synthetic oil is a mixture of fully synthetic oil and conventional mineral oil.
-Semi synthetic oil can achieve higher levels of performance than from mineral oil alone.
+Semi-Synthetic oil is a mixture of fully synthetic oil and conventional mineral oil.
+Semi-synthetic oil can achieve higher levels of performance than mineral oil alone.

 Semi-synthetic oil is more wallet-friendly than fully synthetic oil as it comes at a reduced cost whilst still giving you some of the benefits of full synthetic oil.

 We would always recommend sticking to your manufacturer’s recommendation on the type of oil to be used.

 If you do use semi-synthetic engine oil instead of fully synthetic oil then it is unlikely to cause any drastic or immediate problems.
 However semi-synthetic oil will not offer your engine the same levels of protection to your engine that fully synthetic oil does and may result in reduced engine performance.
 So if fully synthetic oil is recommended then its best to stick to this.